Peer Reviewed

 Conclusion

-JIA encompasses a heterogenous group of conditions, with joint inflammation being the unifying feature.
+JIA encompasses a heterogeneous group of conditions, with joint inflammation being the unifying feature.
 Thorough clinical assessment, systematic exclusion of differential diagnoses (e.g. infection or malignancy) and referral to a paediatric rheumatologist are key determinants of early diagnosis and optimal outcome.
 Management options are continually improving, promising an even brighter future for children with JIA.
 MT

 COMPETING INTERESTS: Dr Sinnappurajar: None.
 Dr Chaitow holds consultancy positions with Pfizer and Novartis.